O2741/SOC-Home-Lab-Telemetry/README.md

 ![Nmap Filtered Scan](./images/nmap_filtered.png)

+Analysis of the filtered state for 10.0.2.3

+The Command: nmap -Pn -p 445 10.0.2.3

+What it does: This command probes TCP port 445 (SMB) on the target host while bypassing the standard "ping" (host discovery) phase.
+By using -Pn, you force the scan to proceed even if the target is configured to ignore ICMP requests.

+Why is this happening: This is a direct result of an active Windows Defender Firewall profile on the target machine.
+The firewall is configured to silently drop incoming TCP packets destined for port 445.
+Because the firewall discards the packets instead of sending a rejection message, Nmap is left waiting for a response that never arrives, leading it to mark the port as filtered.

+What this tells you:

+Active Defence: The host is not simply unprotected; it has an active firewall policy that successfully obscures the service status from your network scans.

+Reduced Visibility: The firewall is effectively hiding the SMB service.
+You cannot confirm if the service is running or what version it is, because the firewall acts as a barrier that prevents your scan probes from reaching the target application.

 ### Disabling Firewall for Telemetry Capture

 To allow the network traffic to reach the OS layer so Sysmon could log the activity, I disabled the firewall profiles via Windows CMD: